Advice on Training Current & New Cleaners

 Remind your cleaners that Maid Training Academy is the oldest and largest in the world

-Maid Training Academy is used by hundreds of maid companies and independent cleaners all over the world.
+Maid Training Academy is used by hundreds of maid companies and thousands of cleaners all over the world.
 As the oldest and largest training school in the world, these instructions are used and accepted by professional house cleaners all over the world.
 We have students in North America, Europe, Asia, and Africa.

-Pay for CURRENT Employees to take the class
+Pay Employees to take the class

 Not compensating “active employees” at least minimum wage for their time for required training may be a violation of employment law.
 Be careful how you handle required training on “active employees.”
 This is not legal advice.
 You should always check with your legal counsel.
 Laws are different by City, State, and Country.